ChrstphrHll/npc_gen/students/Lincon Nylaathria.md

 year: 4
 guild: Burk
 partyID: 75
+tags:
+- Aasimar
+- Barbarian
+- Assault
+- 4th
+- Burk
 ---
 # Lincon Nylaathria
 ---
 ### Description
 - 4th year Aasimar Barbarian in Burk
-- curly grey hair that's kept back by a green headband, Pale Blue eyes, and Pale skin
+- curly grey hair that's kept back by a green headband, Hazel eyes, and Pale skin
 - Is Tractable and Artful, and has Respect as their ideal

 ### Organizations